pankaj90382/END-1.0/S13/README.md

 ## Objective
 This  [code](https://colab.research.google.com/github/bentrevett/pytorch-seq2seq/blob/master/6%20-%20Attention%20is%20All%20You%20Need.ipynb#scrollTo=FqXbPB80r8p4)is from the same repo that we were following.

-1.  remove all the legacy stuff from this and submit:
+1.  remove all the legacy stuff from file.
 2. Training EPOCH logs
 3. Sample translation for 10 example